Moritz von Bissing

-Moritz Ferdinand Freiherr von Bissing (30 January 1844 – 18 April 1917) was a German officer from Prussia.
+Generaloberst Moritz Ferdinand Freiherr von Bissing (30 January 1844 – 18 April 1917) was a German officer from Prussia.

 Life and pre-WWI army career

 Bissing was born at Ober Bellmannsdorf in the Province of Silesia.
 He was the son of Moritz von Bissing, a member of the landed gentry who was known to speak his mind to the Kaiser.
 In 1865 Bissing entered the Prussian Army as a lieutenant in the cavalry, and he soon saw active service in the Austro-Prussian War and the Franco-Prussian War.
 Gaining steady promotion, in 1887 the young Major was appointed as an aide-de-camp to the crown prince, who later became the Emperor Wilhelm II.
 He served in the guards cavalry until 1897, when he was given command of the 29th Infantry Division.
 From 1901 to 1907 Bissing commanded the VII Army Corps in Münster.
 In 1902 he was promoted to General of the Cavalry, and he retired from the army in 1908.